1. Are there prerequisites to the program?

 No. You will receive a "certificate of completion" when you finish the EvCC program, but this is not the same thing as being "certified."
 The only way to become a Certified Coding Associate (CCA) or a Certified Coding Specialist (CCS) is to pass an exam given by the American Health Information Management Association (AHIMA) or AAPC (American Academy of Professional Coders).
 Generally, students finishing the program voluntarily take the CCA exam.
 After working as a medical coder for at least two years, the CCS exam can be taken.

 Right now and into the foreseeable future there is a shortage of qualified MCs in this country.
-The Department of Labor statistics predicts that employment and/or self-employment opportunities for MCs will continue to grow for the next several years.
+The Department of Labor statistics predicts that employment and/or self-employment opportunities for MCs will continue to grow faster than the national average for the next several years.
 While there are opportunities for coders, graduates without experience should expect to start in an entry position requiring coding and patient chart knowledge.

-No. The program, however, includes a practicum that will give you practice using your coding skills.
-Scoring well on the practicum is a good indicator that you are ready to take the CCA (Certified Coding Associate) exam.
+In addition, the EvCC program does include a practicum that will give you good practice using your coding skills.
+Scoring well here is a good indicator that you are ready to take the CCA (Certified Coding Associate) exam.
 Potential employers will be more inclined to interview a new medical coder with CCA certification than one without.
-While there is a high demand for medical coders, as with any job, it may take time to find the "first" job.
+While there is a high demand for medical coders, as with any job, it may take time to find the "first" job, and obtaining certification can be useful in this process.

 Medical coders typically work in medical clinics, physician offices, hospitals, and insurance offices.
 Job titles may vary and could include any of the following: